hetler01/Privacy-Policy-of-Sage/README.md

 **Last Updated:** 05-10-2025

-Sage ("the Bot") is a Discord bot developed and maintained by **Team Sage** By using Sage in your Discord server, you agree to the practices outlined in this Privacy Policy.
+Sage is a Discord bot developed and maintained by **Team Sage** By using Sage in your Discord server, you agree to the practices outlined in this Privacy Policy.

 ---